Please allow three clear working days between ordering your prescription and its collection.

 As we are a rural dispensing practice, current national legislation only allows us to dispense medication to patients that live more than one mile, as the crow flies, from the nearest pharmacy.

 We are able to send your prescription electronically to your preferred pharmacy for you to collect from there.
 Alternatively, you can collect your paper prescription from us in person.

 If you are unsure where your nearest chemist is, please visit NHS Find a Pharmacy and enter your postcode.

 Policy on prescriptions after seeing a Private Doctor.

 Can I get my private prescription transferred to an NHS prescription?

 If you see a private doctor or specialist and they prescribe a particular medication for you, this will be a private prescription.
 Private work should not impact NHS resources.

-In order to help patients who are unable to obtain their prescription privately at a community chemist, our GP’s can transfer to an NHS prescription providing the following criteria are met:-
+Patients should obtain their prescription privately at a community chemist, but if they are unable to do so, our GP’s can transfer to an NHS prescription providing the following criteria is met:

 This is work outside of the scope of the NHS General Practice and will therefore incur a £10 admin fee.